 An audio interface also gives you the ability to record your guitar (or other instruments) directly into your computer with studio-quality sound.
 And this isn’t just limited to your electric guitar! you can connect any electronic instrument, such as keyboards or electronic drums, that used a ¼ inch output with your interface

 Similarly, there is very low latency when using an interface.
-That is, there will barely be any delay between you hitting the strings on your electric guitar and the sound coming out the speakers.
+That is, there will barely be any delay between you hitting the strings on your electric guitar and the sound coming out of the speakers.

-If you don’t already have an interface, you can buy a cheap one for under a 100$ –depending on the specifications.
+If you don’t already have an interface, you can buy a cheap one for under 100$ –depending on the specifications.
 Just make sure the interface you end up buying has a ¼ inch input jack!

 Method 2: Connect electric guitar to speakers using effects processor

 Another way you can easily connect your electric guitar to speakers is by using an effects processor.

 If you’re a guitarist, chances are you already have an effects processor.
 An effects processor is a device that you connect your guitar to, before connecting it to an amp.
 It allows you to add various modulations, alterations, or tone simulations to your guitar.

 An effects processor can also be used as a preamp in order to amplify the signal coming from the pickup on your guitar.
 This allows you to have a signal strong enough to use with any regular speaker you might have.

 For this method to work, however, you need to make sure the effects processor you have has a 3.55mm aux output jack (or you have a ¼ inch to ⅛ inch mono converter –more on that in the method 4 section).